SkyToolMods/Skyhouse-Flipper/README.md

 # Skyhouse-Flipper

+Updates and Releases were originally all on discord, but have been updated to github!

 Skyhouse Auction Flipper is a skyblock flipping mod.
 Creates a GUI when using the Auction House that shows - Flip item - Profit - How much it is selling for - and how much to relist it for.

 **INSTALLATION GUIDE**